A young woman with pink hair and turquoise headphones writes in a notebook while looking at a laptop.

 Academic scholarships, also referred to as merit scholarships, are awarded to students who’ve demonstrated academic excellence or exceptional skill in an area.
 For example, a merit-based scholarship might be based on an applicant’s cumulative GPA.

-This kind of scholarship is provided by numerous sources, including:
+This kind of scholarship is provided by two main sources:

 2. Athletic Scholarships